Social Listening: How to Find Exactly What You’re Looking For

 range OR price OR cost OR value

-This expression works in conjunction with the keywords in the social media monitoring search and will make sure that your campaign pulls in results about electric car batteries that also focus on range or cost.
+This expression works in conjunction with the keywords in the Social Search and will make sure that your campaign pulls in results about electric car batteries that also focus on range or cost.

-Social Media Monitoring with Meltwater: Tips & Best Practices
+Social Listening in Meltwater Buzz: Tips & Best Practices

-Depending on the results you’d like to receive, Meltwater social media monitoring campaign can be structured in a number of ways.
+Depending on the results you’d like to receive, Meltwater Buzz social listening campaigns can be structured in a number of ways.
 Consider the following tips and best practices when creating a campaign to make sure that your inbox is full of insights and not just noise.

 - Be smart about how you construct searches!
 If you use general keywords, you’ll get too many results.
 Think about what the perfect post or conversation would look like and use those keywords.

-- After putting keywords into the social media monitoring search, click on the “Preview” button at the bottom of the page.
+- After putting keywords into the Social Search, click on the “Preview” button at the bottom of the page.
 This will show you sample results and will give you an estimated number of weekly hits.
 If that number is too high, refine your search more!

 - Use the language filter to limit results to a specific language.
 This can drastically reduce the number of irrelevant results in a campaign.